Campus Maps & Phone Directory

 Red curbs, yellow curbs, and fire hydrant violations are enforced by the College Sheriff's Office, as would be the case in your home community.

-Parking citations may be contested by completing a Parking Citation Administrative Review form.
-This form may be obtained at the College Sheriffs office.
+Parking citations may be contested by completing a Parking Citation Administrative Review form online.
 The form must be filled out completely and filed with the Sheriffs office within twenty-one (21) days of the issuance date of the citation.
 Incomplete or incorrect forms will not be considered for review.
 Please be specific in explaining why the citation should be dismissed.
 The finding of the review will be mailed back to the contesting party.

 If you do not agree with the findings of the review, you have the right to request an Administrative Hearing.
 You have 15 days from the date of the administrative review to commence this procedure.
 You must post the bail amount (fine) of the original citation, by check or money order, at the College Business Office.
 Deliver a copy of the bail receipt to the College Personnel Office and obtain and complete a Request for Administrative Hearing form.
 You will be notified by mail when a hearing date is set.